ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ### autoFocusOnError

 When `autoFocusOnError` is set to its default value `detect`, it checks if the user is on a mobile device; **if not**, it will automatically focus on the first error input field.
-It's prevented on mobile devices since focusing will open the on-screen keyboard, causing the viewport to shift,which could also hide the validation error.
+It's prevented on mobile devices since focusing will open the on-screen keyboard, causing the viewport to shift, which could also hide the validation error.

 ### stickyNavbar